eformat/openshift-airflow/README.md

 ## Create a DAG Repo

 To deploy with the default configuration, you will need a git repository to store DAG's in.
-By default the Airflow pods use a ubi based fork of Google's golang [git-sync](https://github.com/eformat/git-sync).
+By default the Airflow pods use a ubi based fork of Kubernetes golang based [git-sync](https://github.com/eformat/git-sync) container.

 For example, create a private DAG repo in Github.
 Create a new project and the following secret in the OpenShift cluster you are about to deploy to prior to installing the Airflow helm chart.